edwardwe7/pitmutation-jenkins/README.md

 that a clean target is executed before building, otherwise PIT will keep all of the old reports and it may not pick up the right one.

-The report will display some statistics and details of all new surviving mutations and coverage gaps that occurred since the last build.
+The report shows mutation statistics with the change since the last successful build, and you can drill down to the annotated source code at class level to see what mutations happened on each line.